martn2023/digit-classification-neural-network-ML/README.md

 ### Re-combine raw data?
 MINST offers 70K images, but these are pre-split into 60K training and 10K testing.
 My kneejerk reaction was to combine these 2 and re-shuffle them to "simulate the real world", where there's no reasonable expectation of getting data curated for you at the start.
 I reluctantly withdrew my objection because doing would increase inconsistencies from a mountain of existing literature on this table-stakes exercise, and I didn't want to get stuck trying to figure out if any deltas were due to error vs the fact I recombined test data at the start.

+### Gradient Descent strategy?
+The most accurate way to drive a car is to memorize a 300-mile route in your head (full bath gradient descent).
+But in real life, it might be better to just make decisions based on what you see 400 feet ahead of you (stochastic gradient descent).
+It'll be less accurate, but you won't be limited memory capacity and you'll know if you're going in the generally correct direction after a few moves.

 ### Data extraction method
 I wanted manually browse Kaggle to ensure I had the latest version, and then manually download.
 Ended up pulling a specific data set name in the textbook to avoid inconsistencies and leverage automation.